 Furthermore, you may want to consider selling a player in the following circumstances:

 - The player does not fit your tactical style, for example, he is slow and you like to play a quick counter attacking style.

 - The player has poor ratings in important mental attributes, most notably Determination, but also Anticipation, Bravery, Composure, Concentration, Creativity, Decisions, Teamwork and Work Rate, along with the technical attribute Technique for attacking players.

-- The player is disliked by other player and is negatively affecting morale.
+- The player is disliked by other players and is negatively affecting morale.

-- The player has underperformed over the course of a season and has not justified his squad status and wages, or he has lost his place in the squad to another player.
+- The player has underperformed on the pitch and has not justified his squad status and wages, or he has lost his place in the squad to another player.
+You may want to warn the player in his Private Chat that he will be transfer listed if his match performances do not improve (in the Transfer and Contract category).

 - The player has been regularly underperforming in training.
 You can judge a player's training performance by checking your assistant's monthly training reports and by viewing the player's own training report.
-However, you may want to talk to a player about his training performances in his Private Chat before trying to sell him.
+However, you may want to talk to the player about his training performances in his Private Chat before trying to sell him (in the Development category), and perhaps warn him that he will be transfer listed if he does not improve in training (in the Transfer and Contract category).

 - The player has past or reached his peak, meaning that it would be financially beneficial to sell him now rather than later.
-However, you may want to keep him if you believe he will be useful as a tutor for younger players.
+However, you may want to keep him to add experience to your squad or if you believe he will be useful as a tutor for younger players.

 - The player could be sold for a good price and give you extra transfer budget to buy other players.
 You will normally have a percentage of the sale (the % of transfer revenue made available as shown on your club's Finances screen) added to your budget.

 - You want to reduce the wage spending or free up space in the wage budget to bring in another player.